It’s high time that you truly engage your audience.

 Whether you’re a content marketer or a business owner who only blogs a couple of times a month, you have a choice to make: you can either learn how to produce a variety of content that supports your customers, or you can hire experienced copywriters to do it for you.

 There are thousands of writers available for hire.
-But, finding the professional writer who truly understands how to grow and nurture an audience is difficult.
+But, finding a professional writer who truly understands how to grow and nurture an audience is difficult.

-According to one study, 60% of marketers report that hiring marketing content talent is “somewhat difficult.”
+According to one study in 2019, a staggering 90% of marketers report that hiring marketing content talent is difficult.

 Custom content plays a vital role in the lead nurturing process.
 Not every type of content will successfully engage your audience.